 - General Mills advocates for racial equity, focusing on our headquarters community of Minneapolis.
 General Mills condemned the killing of George Floyd, perpetrated just miles from our headquarters.
-In coalition, we swiftly called on the MN State Legislature to enact reforms aimed at preventing unacceptable police behavior and holding perpetrators accountable.
-We led the creation of the Minnesota Business Coalition for Racial Equity, a group of companies who aim to create a more prosperous Minnesota with and for Black Minnesotans – a new approach based on the partnership between business and the community.
+In coalition, we called on the MN State Legislature to enact reforms aimed at preventing unacceptable police behavior and holding perpetrators accountable.
+We led the creation of the Minnesota Business Coalition for Racial Equity, aiming to create a more prosperous Minnesota with and for Black Minnesotans based on partnership between business and the community.
 There will be much more work to be done in the years to come.
-We are clear in our commitment to remain engaged, and have made specific commitments to advance racial equity in education, food access and representation.
+We are clear in our commitment to remain engaged, and have made our own company-specific commitments to advance racial equity in education, food access and representation.

-- General Mills supports inclusive U.S. immigration policy.
+- General Mills supports a comprehensive approach to U.S. immigration policy.
 We are a member of the New American Economy, a coalition of diverse business leaders who support immigration reforms that will help create jobs for Americans today.
 And we stood up and called on Congress to immediately pass the bipartisan Dream Act or legislation that provides Dreamers raised in our country the permanent solution they deserve.